commarokel/pint/doc/syntax.md

 ---
 layout: default
-title: Development
+title: Syntax of Process Hitting (.ph) files
 category_title: Documentation
 ---

-A Pint source file has a filename ending with `.ph` and has the following structure:
+A Process Hitting source file has a filename ending with `.ph` and has the following structure:

 <pre><code><a href="#header">[headers]</a><br />
 <a href="#main">&lt;body&gt;</a><br />